What Seniority Means at Work

 If seniority is used by nonunion employers as a basis for pay increases or promotions, it's usually considered in addition to factors such as employee contributions, performance, experience, and job fit.

-Senior employees who effectively contribute are valued by employers for their experience, organizational knowledge, product and customer knowledge, and loyalty.
+Employers value senior employees who effectively contribute for their experience, organizational knowledge, product and customer knowledge, and loyalty.

-Senior employees who fail to contribute are not valued by employers and actually create a dilemma.
+Employers do not value senior employees who fail to contribute and create a dilemma.
 They're expensive because of their higher salaries, and they may be setting a bad example for less-senior employees.
 In this case, their jobs will not be protected.

 Seniority becomes important when employers make the unhappy decision to lay off employees.
 Employment lawyers recommend seniority as a factor in their layoff decisions.
 Laid-off employees are also less likely to slap employers with discrimination charges if the layoffs are done according to seniority.